galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 >
 {: .hands_on}

-> ### {% icon comment %} Comment
-> The prediction step generates 1 dataset.
+The prediction step generates 1 dataset.
 It's a file that has predictions (1 or 0 for positive or negative movie reviews) for every review in the test dataset.
-{: .comment}

 ### **Machine Learning Visualization Extension**